storyblok/storyblok-astro/README.md

 ### Virtual Identity

 Our heartfelt thanks go to [Virtual Identity](https://www.virtual-identity.com/), one of our closest agency partners.
 The live preview feature owes its existence to the ingenuity and innovation of their team.
-Special recognition goes to Senior Frontend Engineer, [Mario Hamann](https://www.linkedin.com/in/mariohamann/), for his pivotal live preview POC and continuous support.
+Special recognition goes to their developer [Mario Hamann](https://github.com/mariohamann) for his pivotal live preview POC and continuous support.

 ## Related Links